 Initially framed by the context of the pandemic the first 7 texts formed the Pandemic Series, as the time between now and the start of the first lockdown in 2020 widens the texts will respond to the changed world we inhabit rather than the immediacy of the pandemic.

-Texts will be displayed individually on the bike billboard and taken around Bristol during our daily exercise.
+Texts are displayed individually on the bike billboard and taken around Bristol.